OneMoreThing/deploydtutorial/step2.markdown

       }
     });

 Notice that you don't have to use a special SDK to retreive data from a Deployd server.
-This tutorial uses jQuery to make things simpler, but you can use a standard XMLHTTPRequest object in vanilla JavaScript with the same effect.
+This tutorial uses jQuery to make things simpler, but you can use any method making AJAX requests.
+In fact, you could create an iPhone, Android, or other mobile app that uses the same routes!

 If you'd like, add a "Refresh" button to the app, too: